bsmith89/StrainFacts-manuscript/doc/submission.md

 (See "ndist_focal_strain" in data/ucfmt.filt-poly05-cvrg05.fit-sfacts44_v-s30-g5000-seed0.refit-sfacts41-g10000-seed0.all_scg_comparison.tsv)
 TODO: Add re-analysis of SCG data where the second sample is also included.
 XTODO: Homogeneous, private use hardware for benchmarking runtimes.
-TODO: CPU/GPU written out on first use?
-OR GPU _not_ written out in abstract?
 TODO: "Conflicts" vs. "Competing Interests"
 TODO: Upload SCG dataset to SRA
 TODO: Add LICENSE to StrainFacts repository